Kamal-Kumar123/IIT-Roorkee-Research-Internship/README.md

 # IIT-Roorkee-Research-Internship
-Here, I upload some codes that I build during research internship at IIT Roorkee.
+Here, I have uploaded some python codes that I build during research internship at IIT Roorkee.